 Remember there is rabies and keep your kids away from dogs and monkeys.
 A tourist child died after a bite from a puppy recently in Sri Lanka, always get post-bite treatment if the worst happens.
 Read up on vaccinations and what we do here.

 Get More Out of Your Trip.
 Read Before You Go!

-The essential companion for your Sri Lanka trip, Lonely Planet Sri Lanka brings you history, culture, food and customs, a few useful words and phrases to practice (please, thank you and hello are always appreciated) and of course, maps, hotel and restaurant recommendations.
-Buy from Amazon by clicking on the image, or download the ebook direct from the Lonely Planet site ( they usually have a 3 for 2 offer)
+The essential companion for your Sri Lanka trip, Lonely Planet Sri Lanka brings you history, culture, food, and customs, a few useful words and phrases to practice (please, thank you and hello are always appreciated) and of course, maps, hotel and restaurant recommendations.
+Get your copy here.

 Books on Sri Lanka for Adults

-Running in the Family, Lonely Planet Sri Lanka (Travel Guide), The Elephant Gates: Vibrant Reflections of Life, Family, and Tradition in Sri Lanka, A Field Guide to the Birds of Sri Lanka, Island of a Thousand Mirrors: A Novel, At the Water’s Edge.
+Running in the Family by Michael Ondaatje, Lonely Planet Sri Lanka (Travel Guide), The Elephant Gates: Vibrant Reflections of Life, Family, and Tradition in Sri Lanka by Chamalee Weeratunga, A Field Guide to the Birds of Sri Lanka.
+Island of a Thousand Mirrors: A Novel, by Nayomi Munaweera.